MP for Halifax

 Parliamentary Under Secretary of State (Department for Business and Trade)

 Kate Dearden is the Labour (Co-op) MP for Halifax, elected in 2024.
-She is the Parliamentary Under-Secretary of State for Business and Trade and sits on the Bus Services (No. 2) Bill committee.
-Earlier in Parliament she served as an Assistant Whip and contributed to several policy-bill committees.
+She currently serves as Parliamentary Under-Secretary of State for Business and Trade, and has previously held roles including Assistant Whip and several committee assignments such as the Sustainable Aviation Fuel Bill and the Data (Use and Access) Bill.

 Generated 21 February 2026